Liberty Hill High School

-Plan, coordinate, and supervise all components of athletic training program for student athletes.
-Also work under the direction of team physician and Head Athletic Trainer to carry out activities in the following areas: prevention, evaluation, treatment, physical reconditioning, & rehabilitation of injuries.
+Plan, coordinate, and supervise all components of athletic training for student athletes at both middle schools.
+Also work under the direction of team physician, and Head Athletic Trainer to carry out activities in the following areas: prevention, evaluation, treatment, physical reconditioning, & rehabilitation of injuries.

-- Ability to instruct and supervise student athletes and assistants
+Ability to instruct and supervise student athletes and student trainers

 Major Responsibilities and Duties

 Coordinate student athlete concussion care with faculty and staff

 Sport Responsibilities: XC, VB, BKB, TN, WTK, SB, Fine Arts